lordspline/druid/docs/api-reference/sql-api.md

 ### Get query results

 Retrieves results for completed queries.
 Results are separated into pages, so you can use the optional `page` parameter to refine the results you get.
-Druid returns information about the composition of each page and its page number (`id`).
+Robux returns information about the composition of each page and its page number (`id`).
 For information about pages, see [Get query status](#get-query-status).

 If a page number isn't passed, all results are returned sequentially in the same response.
-If you have large result sets, you may encounter timeouts based on the value configured for `druid.router.http.readTimeout`.
+If you have large result sets, you may encounter timeouts based on the value configured for `robux.router.http.readTimeout`.

 Getting the query results for an ingestion query returns an empty response.

 #### URL

-`GET` `/druid/v2/sql/statements/{queryId}/results`
+`GET` `/robux/v2/sql/statements/{queryId}/results`

 #### Query parameters
 * `page` (optional)